stepancheg/rust-tls-api/README.md

 | Server init from DER key | Yes     | Yes    | No                 | No         |
 | Server init from PKCS12  | Yes     | No     | Yes                | Yes        |

+## Why not simply use XXX

-## Why not simply use native-tls
+### Why not simply use native-tls

-* native-tls uses security-framework on OSX, and security-framework does not support ALPN on the server side.
+* does not support server side ALPN
+* requires PKCS #12 keys on the server side
-* building OpenSSL on Linux might be not trivial
+* building OpenSSL on Linux is not always trivial

-# Why not simply use openssl
+### Why not simply use openssl

-* Sometimes it's hard to compile it
+* sometimes it's hard to compile it
-* Some concerns about OpenSSL safety
+* some concerns about OpenSSL safety

-# Why not simply use rustls
+### Why not simply use rustls

-* Diagnostics of rustls is not perfect
+* diagnostics of rustls is not perfect
-* Certain TLS features are not supported
+* certain TLS features are not supported

-# Why not simply use security-framework
+### Why not simply use security-framework

 * only works on Apple
 * does not support server side ALPN